Kendrick: Rehearsal itself in French means “Repeat”. It goes back to the foundation of Meisner Technique, which is the repetition itself.

-K: I don’t think there should be a lot of differences.
+Kendrick: I don’t think there should be a lot of differences.
 Granted, with a performance you have the director there to guide you through the process.
-However with the classroom you have the notes that the teacher has given you.
+However, in the classroom you have the notes that the teacher gives you.
 You can’t slack off.
 It’s never just a rehearsal; you have to always play for keeps.
-Things are going to pop out during rehearsal.
+Things are going to pop up during rehearsal.
 You’re going to learn from your partner or yourself, and they are going to learn from you.

 Rehearsal is also where you create good habits as an actor.
 In the professional world, so much of the work you do happens on your own time.
 There is no one holding your hand or holding you to a higher standard.
 Many actors aren’t prepared for auditions.
 If you are doing your work consistently, showing up prepared, knowing what every moment means then you stand out.
 There are so few things you can control as an actor in this business, but how professional you are is one of those things.
 Consistently bringing your A-game to class and rehearsal is how you cultivate that discipline.

 Something I have put into use myself when things feel stuck is switching roles with your partner.
 It gives me more understanding of how I can deliver the other character’s lines and how my character can affect this other character as well.
 You gain more understanding this way, but also you get ideas from them as well.
-They will bring up something you had never thought of that is instinctual that they express in the moment.
+They will bring up something you had never thought of that is instinctual, expressed in the moment.

-K: In the early stages of rehearsal I have a technique that helps my partner and I get the lines really down, and my intentions clear.
+Kendrick: In the early stages of rehearsal, I have a technique that helps my partner: I get the lines really down and my intentions clear.
 I have my partner say his or her line, then I repeat his line as a question, and answer him back.